Skip to content

 The same NFL spread varies across legal books by a half to a full point.
 On key numbers (3, 7, 10) a half-point of line value is worth 1.5-2% on win rate.
 Three or four legal books in your state captures most available shopping value.
 ESPN's scoreboard shows consensus lines for free; the actual best price requires checking the books themselves at peak market hours (Wednesday afternoon and Saturday morning are typical inflection points).

-3. Charge real juice. -110 standard, -115 to -120 on alt lines, 5-8% on props.
-A backtest at zero juice is a fantasy.
+3. Charge yourself the real juice. -110 on standard sides, -115 to -120 on alt lines, 5-8% on props.
+A test that ignores the vig is a fantasy.

 Building all of this in your browser